Anant1213/Anant1213/README.md

 ## What I work on 🚀
 - 📌 Fixed Income data pipelines: **holdings + reference data**
-- 🧾 Stakeholder-facing **Oracle SQL extracts** and reporting automation
+- 🧾 Stakeholder-facing NL2SQL at production grade
 - 📨 Event-driven ingestion & processing with **Kafka**
 - 🤖 Practical GenAI usage (**LLMs, RAG, LangChain**) when it improves workflow efficiency and standardization